GliaX/faceshield/README.md

 # Assembly instructions
 * Insert strap into printed head piece
 * Loop strap through buckle and attack to self using heat or a dab of glue
-* Insert mylar, using strap to hold mylar in place.
+* Insert clear plastic sheet, using strap to hold mylar in place.

 # Licensing notes
 As per our understanding, hardware is not covered by copyright.
 However, we